 - Exhibit a limited range of motion in the neck.

-CEH Six Years After Whiplash Injury – According to a large study of cervicogenic headaches after car accident and from whiplash injuries (Department of Neurosurgery, Ullevaal University Hospital, Oslo, Norway), current imaging techniques and electrophysiological tests are not usually able to show the neck damage that causes cervicogenic headaches.
+CEH Six Years After Whiplash Injury – According to a large study of Cervicogenic headaches after a car accident and from whiplash injuries (Department of Neurosurgery, Ullevaal University Hospital, Oslo, Norway), current imaging techniques and electrophysiological tests are not usually able to show the neck damage that causes Cervicogenic headaches.
 This is a significant finding for victims of automobile accidents, especially victims of low-speed automobile accidents.

 Victims of low-speed automobile accidents may not suffer “obvious” trauma as a result of an automobile accident.
 For example, they may not lose consciousness as a result of their crash or suffer any broken bones.
 They may not even suffer visible bumps or bruises.
 But that does not necessarily mean they were not injured in the crash.